 Amenities: More than 1,100 slot machines with denominations from 1 cent to $100.
 Offers fusion blackjack and roulette that utilize video dealers, among other casino games.

 Address: 2 Easy Street, Michigan City

-Amenities: Slots and more than 40 tables games, including 3 Card Poker Progressive, Caribbean Stud and Mississippi Stud.
+Amenities: Online slots and more than 40 tables games, including 3 Card Poker Progressive, Caribbean Stud and Mississippi Stud.
 Eight poker room tables.